pydata-hongkong/2022-Apr-Power-of-Data-Digitization-and-Analytics-for-Smart-Energy-Systems/README.md

 The two pdf files correspond to the two presentations of

-* Energy Management with Data Digitization and Analytics in the Era of Carbon Neutrality
+* Energy Management with Data Digitization and Analytics in the Era of Carbon Neutrality (Presentation1.pdf)
-* Case study on Opportunities to Revise Energy Codes by Data Digitization Using a Smart Building Energy Audit Tool With Buildings in Hong Kong
+* Case study on Opportunities to Revise Energy Codes by Data Digitization Using a Smart Building Energy Audit Tool With Buildings in Hong Kong (Presentation2.pdf)

+If you have questions to the speakers, please follow the contact details in the pdf files.